 Located in Conway, SC, The Horry County Museum is full of art and historical exhibits pertaining to the history and culture of Horry County.
 Free to the public.

 A fine art gallery, Burroughs and Chapin Art Museum, in Myrtle Beach, has 10 revolving exhibits yearly with a stationary gallery of local southern artists.
-Enjoy amazing paintings, sculpture, ceramics, photography exhibits and more!
+Enjoy amazing paintings, sculptures, ceramics, photography exhibits, and more!

 Click here for a place to stay!